jamshineS/A-AI-Lab/README.md

 Generating the 2000-bit primes may take time from anywhere between a couple of seconds to maybe a minute.

-After that, you are asked to enter a message (ASCII characters) after which the code gives you the public key component "e" (this isn't the entirety of the public key but I won't go into the details) which you can just copy from the terminal and paste it.
+After that, you are asked to enter a message after which the code gives you the public key component "e" (this isn't the entirety of the public key but I won't go into the details) which you can just copy from the terminal and paste it.

 Next, you should copy and paste the private key component "d".